A Brief Introduction to NLP with Phoebe Liu

 Why Natural Language Processing is Difficult

 NLP can be challenging.
 But why is natural language processing difficult?
 A computer’s native language, at its base level, is simply a collection of millions of ones and zeros, a binary assortment of yes’s and no’s.
 Computers don’t think contextually like humans – they think logically.
 When you speak to an AI-powered computer, that machine must somehow understand and interpret what was said, calculate an appropriate response, and convert that response to human (or natural) language—all in a matter of milliseconds.
-It’s hard to imagine the level of processing power required for this feat, and computers are doing this all the time.
+It’s hard to imagine the level of processing power and sophistication of natural language processing techniques required for this feat, and computers are doing this all the time.

 The intricacies of natural language shouldn’t be understated, either.
 Humans express themselves in an infinite number of ways.
 There are hundreds of languages and dialects, and each has its own syntax rules and slang that may vary whether the language is written or spoken.
 Individuals also write and speak differently from one another.
 Some may talk with a lisp, for instance, or write with abbreviations.
 For a computer to understand all of these deviations, it must have encountered them before.
 It must be trained on similar data.
 Another challenge is that the training corpus should be in the same domain for the intended application.
 For example, the conversation collected in a medical environment is different from that of the customer support domain, making data collection all more challenging as it is hard, but necessary, to gather data from the right domain.